Reinforcement Learning Foundations for Deep Research Systems: A Survey: RL Methods for Agentic Research

 \subsection{Reward Design and Credit Assignment}

-Reward design and credit assignment are central to RL training in deep research systems.
+Reward design and credit assignment are central to RL training.
 While training regime and optimization structure dictate how learning unfolds, reward strategies determine which behaviors are reinforced and how credit is allocated across complex trajectories.